finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // JobsApi apiInstance = apiFactory.build(JobsApi.class);

         JobsApi apiInstance = ApiFactoryBuilder.build(fileName).build(JobsApi.class);
         CreateJobRequest createJobRequest = new CreateJobRequest(); // CreateJobRequest | The request to create a new job try {
+            // uncomment the below to set overrides at the request level
+            // JobDefinition result = apiInstance.createJob(createJobRequest).execute(opts);

             JobDefinition result = apiInstance.createJob(createJobRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {